-That is one of the questions being asked by attendees in the room with us this week.
+That was the most frequently asked question by attendees at last week’s event in this context.
 The short answer is, no, you don’t need to form an offshore structure to take title to property you buy overseas.
 You could simply take title to real estate you buy in another country in your own name, and, if you’re planning to buy just a single piece of property overseas, that’s the easiest and probably the best strategy.

 The main benefit to owning property overseas in a structure can be to mitigate probate and, in some cases, to avoid transfer taxes when you sell.
 If these aren’t priority agendas for you, save yourself the administration hassle and expense and take title to your overseas property in your own name.